pinot-contrib/pinot-docs/developers/advanced/ingestion-level-transformations.md

 Any valid Groovy expression can be used.

-{% hint style="warning" %}
-Allowing executable Groovy in ingestion transformation can be a security vulnerability, thus is disabled by default.
-{% endhint %}
+:warning: **Enabling Groovy**

-To enable Groovy for ingestion, you can set the following controller config.
+Allowing execuatable Groovy in ingestion transformation can be a security vulnerability.
+If you would like to enable Groovy for ingestion, you can set the following controller config.

 `controller.disable.ingestion.groovy=false`

+If not set, Groovy for ingestion transformation is disabled by default.

 ### Inbuilt Pinot functions